CvX/www.ruby-lang.org/en/documentation/faq/9/index.md

 Methods like `sub!`, which alter the attribute of the receiver, are called [destructive methods](../7/#destructive-method).
-If there are two similar methods and one is destructive, the destructive one has a suffix `!`.
+Usually, if there are two similar methods and one is destructive, the destructive one has a suffix `!`.

 ~~~